Boston_Cake Photo.jpeg

 If you are a caseworker or work at an agency and are interested in partnering with Cake4Kids to receive free cakes for your youth, please visit Who We Help to request our services!

-If you still have questions, please contact me at tali@cake4kids.org.
+If you still have questions, please contact us at BostonAmbassadors@cake4kids.org.

 Upcoming Events